(A) The term "board" means the Ohio state cosmetology and barber board.

 (6) The Ohio organized militia when engaged in full-time national guard duty for a period of more than thirty days.

-(RR) "Veteran" means any person who has completed service in the armed forces, who has been discharged under honorable conditions or who has been transferred to the reserve with evidence of satisfactory service.
+(TT) "Veteran" means any person who has completed service in the armed forces and has been discharged under honorable conditions or transferred to the reserve with evidence of satisfactory service.